-Although this is a lifelong disease, it's important to know that there are things you can do to reduce your chance of attacks and have a better quality of life.
+Although this is a lifelong disease, it's important to know that there are things you can do that may reduce your chance of attacks and improve your quality of life.

-To help people have meaningful conversations with their doctor about AHP, a Doctor Discussion Guide is available that you can download and complete before your next doctor visit.
+To help you have a meaningful conversation with your doctor about AHP, create a personalized Doctor Discussion Guide by taking the symptom questionnaire.
+Make sure to bring it with you to your next doctor visit.

 Avoiding Triggers Can Make a Difference

 Common triggers for attacks are shown below.
 Since triggers can be different for every person, there may be others not listed here.